 Blaming the victim is a common, automatic human defense strategy – an attempt to override our own fears and create a feeling that we are not another potential victim of circumstances.
 The feeling that we, too, might be out of control over our own lives is frightening and it’s a natural need to try to avoid it, even if the logic required is extremely subjective.

-Sadly, the result is often subtle or not at all subtle blaming of the victims of violence (or sometimes even victims of an accident), while the responsibility of an aggressor can be ignored or even actively diminished.
-In our need to avoid fear, we don’t want to give too much power or attention to an aggressor; we don’t want to feel that in a similar situations, we would probably end up as a victim too.
+The consequence of victim blaming is that the responsibility of an abuser can be ignored or even actively diminished.
+In our need to avoid fear, we don’t want to give too much power or attention to an abuser.
+We don’t want to feel that in a similar situations, we would probably end up as a victim too.
 We want to feel that we would be stronger, more “special”, so we seek ideas which would make us feel that a victim’s fate was avoidable in a specific situation, but the person involved must have made some wrong decisions to end up like that.

 Sometimes, yes, victims make mistakes.
 But who doesn’t make mistakes?
 Did you have situations in your life in which you could have been hurt, if people you trusted turned out to be untrustworthy?
 (I know I did.)
 Or if just a small detail of a situation turned out differently?
 How many times did you take a risk knowing you were taking it, but considering the chance for trouble small enough?
 Can you really live a full life if you always play it perfectly safe?